NikolaiRadke/AI.duino/HELP.md

 ➡️ **No.** **Groq** (with an **q** is an independent AI infrastructure company founded by former Google engineers.
 It has no connection to Elon Musk or X/Twitter. **Grok** (with a "k") is xAI's chatbot.
 AI.duino uses **Groq** for its fast API access to open-source models - a purely technical choice based on performance.

-### "The browser chats have microfone input.
+### "The browser chats have microphone input.
 Does AI.duino has it?"
 ➡️ **No.** Sorry. the IDE itself has no given permissions to access the microphone for security reasons.
 Use your OS voice input:
 * Windows: Press WIN + H
 * macOS: Press Fn two times